-- Pre-requisites: All required - o CIST 1305 Program Design and Development
+- Pre-requisites: All required - CIST 1305 Program Design and Development with a minimum grade of "C"

 CIST 2342 C# Programming II (4)

 This course is an intermediate course in C#.NET Programming.
 It is assumed that the student knows the C#.NET syntax as well as basic object oriented concepts.
 Intermediate C#.NET teaches client-server systems, n-tier development environments, relational databases, use of SQL to access data, the use of ADO.NET objects, methods and properties to access and update relational databases.
 Advanced features of C# windows programming are explored.